-One Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller
+A Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller

 Big chunks of what is known and established about the 2016 attack on the election haven't been addressed by the special counsel's office, including the theft and dumping of emails that embarrassed Democratic political figures and institutions or the exploratory cyberattacks against state elections systems.
 Are there indictments in the works about those or other matters?

-Finally and most importantly there remains the unanswerable question about what the political consequences might be of wherever Mueller's work leads.
-If he is nearly complete that is good news for the president and Republicans as they defend their majorities in the 2018 midterm elections and then Trump seeks a second term in 2020.
+Finally, and most importantly, there remains the unanswerable question about what the political consequences might be of wherever Mueller's work leads.
+If he is nearly complete, that is good news for the president and Republicans as they defend their majorities in the 2018 midterm elections and then Trump seeks a second term in 2020.
 If the special counsel has more up his sleeve, those assumptions might change — and as Americans have learned over the past year, only Mueller knows for sure.